 In each reading assignment, students will be asked to read some sections in the textbook and answer some questions.
-Students need to have a completed understanding of the concepts and give the correct answers.
+The questions are all essay questions and are related to the concepts that discussed during the lecture.
+The questions are open discussion type.
+Students need to do a little research and need to have a completed understanding of the concepts and give the their answers.